alanbchristie/python-cm4-fan-controller/README.md

 of your clone with: -

     pre-commit run --all-files

+## Hardware
+This code is designed to tun on the CM4 IO board where, according to the [CM4 IO Board datasheet], to enable the I2C bus to the fan controller, you will need `dtparam=i2c_vc=on` set in your `/boot/config.txt`.
+The fan controller will then be on i2c-10 at the 7-bit address 0x2f.

+The fan I'm using is a Waveshare, part number [CM4-FAN-3007-12V].

+The practical fan speed range (found empirically) is between between 45 (18%) and 255 (100%).
+The fastest speed while still remaining quiet is about 70 (27%).

 ## Installation
 You typically run the controller as a systemd service on the CM IO board.